-Foreclosures can be a very lucrative investment choice.
-However, in order to be successful investing in foreclosures, you have the resources and knowledge on the market and what is required to be done in this area of investment.
-Our team of experienced professionals perform market analysis to determine which areas are the most profitable and which properties in which area are the most viable for possible property foreclosure investments.
+Investing in property foreclosures can be a very lucrative.
+But in order to be successful, you have the resources and knowledge on the market and what needs to be done before your property foreclosure investments make you money.
+Our team of experienced professionals perform market analysis to determine which areas are the most profitable and which properties are the most viable for possible property foreclosure investments.

 The PIP Group specializes in all types of foreclosures including bank foreclosures, tax foreclosures, secondary market foreclosures, pre-foreclosures, and short sales.
 As an investor, you make the decision on which type of foreclosure you are interested in.
 Then, we handle every aspect of the investment including acquisition, management and liquidation while you retain 100% ownership.